-Despite many examples of good agreement between SIMS and ID-TIMS data (e.g., the SIMS 207Pb/206Pb date agrees with the ID-TIMS 207Pb/206Pb and upper intercept dates of FP6D, the SIMS in situ dates agree with both ID-TIMS dates of S2E, and all dates of SL18 and FC-4b agree), some SIMS sessions yielded significantly deviating dates, notably in case of grain mount sessions and/or 206Pb/238U dates.
+Despite many examples of good agreement between SIMS and ID-TIMS data (e.g., the SIMS Pb/Pb date agrees with the ID-TIMS Pb/Pb and upper intercept dates of FP6D, the SIMS in situ dates agree with both ID-TIMS dates of S2E, and all dates of SL18 and FC-4b agree), some SIMS sessions yielded significantly deviating dates, notably in the case of grain mount sessions and/or Pb/U dates.
 Although SIMS dates of baddeleyite can be more accurate than ID-TIMS dates in certain cases (see Sect.
-6.2.3 and 6.2.4), baddeleyite poses analytical challenges that are specific for in situ methods: beam overlap on adjacent phases, and possible bias in the U/Pb relative sensitivity calibration (RSC).
+6.2.3 and 6.2.4), baddeleyite poses analytical challenges that are specific for in situ methods: beam overlap on adjacent phases and possible bias in the U / Pb relative sensitivity calibration (RSC).

-Small crystal sizes of baddeleyite ($< 10 \, \mu m$) often result in primary beam overlap on adjacent phases during SIMS sessions.
-This does not necessarily affect the accuracy of baddeleyite dates if the adjacent minerals are U- and Pb-free (e.g., chlorite), but otherwise, especially in case of intergrowths with zircon and zirconolite, accuracy of baddeleyite dates can be severely affected.
+Small crystal sizes of baddeleyite (< 10 μm) often result in primary beam overlap on adjacent phases during SIMS sessions.
+This does not necessarily affect the accuracy of baddeleyite dates if the adjacent minerals are U and Pb free (e.g., chlorite), but otherwise, especially in the case of intergrowths with zircon and zirconolite, accuracy of baddeleyite dates can be severely affected.
 But even so, estimations of the baddeleyite crystallization ages are possible if the extents of potential resulting inaccuracies can be assessed.
-This requires knowledge about (1) the approximate U-Pb crystallization ages of baddeleyite and the contaminating phase - we suppose that the zircon rims of SEIC samples formed at ca. 400 Ma during the Acadian Orogeny, being ca. 20% younger than SEIC baddeleyite, and that some of the zircon rims experienced Pb loss; (2) possible differences in U content of the involved minerals - baddeleyite tends to have the same (this study) or higher (Heaman and LeCheminant, 1993) U contents than zircon, and lower U contents than zirconolite (Rasmussen and Fletcher, 2004); and (3) matrix effects that lead to different U/Pb relative sensitivities.
-As observed from the RSC, baddeleyite 206 Pb/ 238 U dates shift to younger ages when computed against a zircon RSC (-54 to +3% total, -23% average), and zircon dates become older vice versa (+1 to +121%, +43% average).
-Similar bias results from baddeleyite-zirconolite beam overlap, although presently this bias cannot be quantified due to lack of well-characterized zirconolite reference materials.
-Notably, when SIMS baddelevite analyses contain metamorphic zircon contributions, their younger age is partly compensated by the RSC bias, so their influence on data quality is less severe than in cases where zircon is coeval or older than baddeleyite.
+This requires knowledge about (1) the approximate U-Pb crystallization ages of baddeleyite and the contaminating phase - we suppose that the zircon rims of SEIC samples formed at ca. $400\,\mathrm{Ma}$ during the Acadian Orogeny, being ca. $20\,\%$ younger than SEIC baddeleyite, and that some of the zircon rims experienced Pb loss; (2) possible differences in U content of the involved minerals - baddeleyite tends to have the same (this study) or higher (Heaman and LeCheminant, 1993) U contents than zircon and lower U contents than zirconolite (Rasmussen and Fletcher, 2004); and (3) matrix effects that lead to different U / Pb relative sensitivities.
+As observed from the RSC, baddeleyite Pb/U dates shift to younger ages when computed against a zircon RSC (-54 to